roxmer/bibbox-documentation/docs/technical.md

             subscribe	=> File['MoveLiferayContents']
         }

-10. Now we will let Puppet create some directories where BIBBOX will store its application instances and a copy of the application store from GitHub, as well as a directory for the import/export tool.
+10. Now we will let Puppet create some directories where BIBBOX will store its application instances and a copy of the application store from GitHub, as well as a directory for the import/export tool and error page.

         # Create directories used by bibbox
         file { '/opt/bibbox':